tyler-morales/new-tab/README.md

 ✨✨✨ Used as a daily personal tool for me! ✨✨✨

 - 📸 Random generated HD nature images from [Unsplash](https://unsplash.com/) paired with its location, photographer and link to photographer's profile
-- 📣 Random generated quotes from a data base of over 2,000 quotes from [Quotable](https://github.com/lukePeavey/quotable)
+- 📣 Random generated quotes from a data base of over 2,000 quotes from [Quotable](https://github.com/lukePeavey/quotable) linked to the author's wikipedia page for more information
 - ⌚️ Auto-updating time from [moment.js](https://momentjs.com/)

 ## Project setup